 How do non-drug allergy products help?

 For allergy products and treatments to be eligible for reimbursement, they must be for diagnosis, cure, mitigation or treatment of a disease and must not be purchased but for that primary purpose.
 To show that the expense is primarily for medical care, a LMN from a physician recommending the item to treat a specific medical condition is normally required.
 This letter must outline how the allergy products and treatments will be used to alleviate the issue and how long the treatment will last.
-If additional products will be needed in the future that will fall outside the current plan year, another LMN will need to be provided.
+For any specific medically adapted item, generally only the excess cost over the cost on an equivalent non-medically adapted item will be eligible.

 Allergy treatment products without a Letter of Medical Necessity from a qualified physician are not eligible.